Serving UK police officer arrested over missing woman | Law-Order

 Serving UK police officer arrested over missing woman

-A serving British police officer has been arrested over the disappearance of a 33-year-old woman who was last seen a week ago, in a move that was described as significant and shocking.
+A serving British police officer has been arrested over the disappearance of a 33-year-old woman who was last seen a week ago, in a move that was described by senior officers as significant and shocking.

 Sarah Everard was last seen at 2130 GMT on Wednesday, March 3, when she walked home from a friend's house in south London.
-Police said the officer remains in custody.
+Police said the officer remained in custody and that he had not been on duty the night she disappeared.
 A woman was also arrested at the same location on suspicion of assisting an offender.

 "The arrest this evening is a serious and significant development," Assistant Commissioner Nick Ephgrave said in a statement.
 "We will continue to work with all speed on this investigation but the fact that the arrested man is a serving Metropolitan Police officer is both shocking and deeply disturbing."